DougBeney/dougie.io/_posts/2018-06-04-why-i-dont-use-suse.md

 By default, it encrypts your boot partition.
 This means you have to enter your disk's password twice - once for Grub and another time for OpenSUSE.
 Entering 'Expert Mode' and editing partitions to remedy this feels unintuitive, at least to me, compared to other distros' partition editors.

+EDIT: Since writing I have noticed [this fix](https://en.opensuse.org/SDB:Encrypted_root_file_system) by OpenSUSE on how to avoid having to enter your password twice.
+Good to see they documented a fix but it is still far to hacky for the end-user.

 ### 4.7gb ISO

 The installer file is quite large at almost 5gb.
 The advantage of this is that you have everything if you need to do an offline install.